Topological Big Bangs: Reflection, Itty-Bitty Blenders, and Eternal Trumpets: Reflective Topological Big Bangs

 indicating that patches of the CMB seen at antipodal points in the sky were not in causal contact at the time of emission.
 Standard cosmology resolves this by introducing an inflationary era in the early universe, modifying the early dynamics of $a(t)$ to arrange that $d_{causal}/d_{CMB} \gtrapprox 1$.

 What might change in this picture in a reflective topological big bang?
 The most important point is that the spacetime manifold still perfectly admits the spatially homogeneous metric (\ref{eqn:flrw}), with the only additional requirements for $C^2$ smoothness across the reflection surface being $\dot a(0) = 0$ and $a_0 := a(0) > 0$.
 According to equation (\ref{eqn:fried1}), the condition $\dot a(0) = 0$ requires that $\rho \to 0$ at the reflection surface.
-As we are working classically, we do not attempt to consider how this might occur in the complicated quantum-laden physics near the big bang for $a_0$ sufficiently small, but in a collection of classical perfect fluids, it would require at least one fluid to contribute with a negative energy density of magnitude comparable to the dominant positive component near $a_0$.
+As we are working classically, we do not attempt to consider how this might occur in the complicated quantum-laden physics near the big bang for $a_0$ sufficiently small, but in a collection of classical perfect fluids, it would require at least one fluid to contribute with a negative energy density\footnote{Bouncing cosmologies must also wrangle with the requirement $\dot a(0) = 0$, and works in that direction have considered better-motivated matter models (see Section III.C of \cite{battefeld2015critical}), generally requiring a violation of the null energy condition near $t = 0$.
+We invoke this simplest possible implementation to exhibit basic features and make a simple computation.} of magnitude comparable to the dominant positive component near $a_0$.

 To obtain a minimal classical model of a $C^2$ reflective topological big bang which agrees with standard cosmology at late times, then, we add to our mix of matter components an ``exotic" fluid satisfying $\rho_{ex} < 0$ with $w_{ex} > 1/3$.
 Taking $p : = 3(1+w_{ex}) > 4$, equation (\ref{eqn:hubble}) now becomes